TappNetwork/filament-google-autocomplete-field/README.md

 #### Field Name

-If your database field have a different name than the Google field (for example you DB field is `zip` and you want to use the Google's `postal_code` value returned by API), you can tie the API field to the DB field by passing the `'data-google-field'` to the `extraInputAttributes` method like so:
+If your database field have a different name than the Google field (for example you DB field is `zip` and you want to use the Google's `postal_code` value returned by API), you can tie the API field to the DB field by passing your DB field name to `'data-google-field'` on `extraInputAttributes` method like so:

 ```php
 Forms\Components\TextInput::make('zip')